daniel-schroeder-dev/cwhq-python-email-series/emails/48__using-the-webbrowser-module.md

 get_bookmark("Fake Python")  # Bookmark not found for Fake Python!
 ```

-This program works as expected, but an experienced Pythonista sees their work and suggests a cleaner implementation using the [webbrowser](https://docs.python.org/3/library/webbrowser.html) module.
+This program works as expected, but an experienced Python programmer sees their work and suggests a cleaner implementation using the [webbrowser](https://docs.python.org/3/library/webbrowser.html) module.
 Research this module and see if you can find a way to use it to make this program work better!

 ## Answer